Soylatte/Emotion-Diary/README.md

 # Emotion-Diary
-create emotion-diary understanding React Structuring Components in the project learning API
+create emotion-diary in Korean understanding React Structuring Components in the project learning API

 # PREVIEW